If you're interested in travel nursing and want clear steps on how to become a travel nurse, you're in the right place.

 • Vaccine clinics

-The main job of a travel nurse is to fill a critical hole in staffing.
+The main job of a travel nurse is to temporarily fill a critical hole in staffing.

 Because travel nurses are hired to supplement full-time staff, a travel RN is expected to hit the ground running with minimal hospital orientation.